RobbieGHunt/KerrPyLooper/README.md

   - Dynamic slider scaling to make manual adjustments physically intuitive.
   - Everything you can do in the "offline looper" available with an Evico microscope, and hopefully some more.

-- **Ringing-Free Image Processing**: Pre-crops target and reference images to the relevant content (if you are using an Evico microscope) to eliminate bottom metadata labels and text, avoiding boundary ringing artifacts during FFT.

 - **Robust Coercivity ($H_c$) and Remanence ($H_r$) Extraction**: Uses linear interpolation over saturation-focused midpoints to identify magnetic switching events, remaining immune to transient noise and switching shifts.

 - **Batch Processing of Hysteresis Loops**: Able to explore many sub-directories to process hysteresis loop corrections and output the coercivity and remanence, will automatically plot this as a number of "steps" if folder are labelled in this way.